 - No thrill machine

 The 2019 Honda CR-V rewards owners with fantastic utility and great safety scores.

-It’s easy to see why the high-value 2019 CR-V earns 6.0 out of 10 on our scale.
+It's not particularly stylish or fun to drive, but our overall score of 6.0 reflects that and its superlative value.
 Even as competitors have inched closer, the CR-V remains highly competitive three years into the current model’s design cycle.
 (Read more about how we rate cars.)